Best Sesame Oil | My Tips & Top 3 Picks as a Korean

 Processing of Sesame Oil

 Sesame oil can be extracted from sesame seeds using different methods, such as cold-pressing, expeller-pressing, or solvent extraction.
 Cold-pressing is the most natural and gentle method, which preserves the nutrients and flavor of the oil.
 Expeller-pressing uses mechanical pressure and heat to squeeze out the oil, which can result in a higher yield but lower quality than the cold-pressing method.
 Solvent extraction uses chemicals to extract the oil, which can leave residues and affect the taste and health of the oil.
-So the order of the quality goes like this:
+So the order of quality goes like this:

 Cold-Pressing > Expeller-Pressing > Solvent-Extraction